 For a good form of fiber, many experts recommend chia seeds (13).
 However, fiber can be found in a variety of other foods, including fruits, vegetables, and potatoes.

-10Docusate sodium is a traditional stool softener used in a variety of products and brands for anti constipation benefits.
+10Docusate sodium is a traditional colon cleanse that acts as a stool softener for anti constipation benefits.
 A study published in 2013 explored the use of oral docusate in managing constipation in hospice patients.
 The study was conducted over the course of 10 days.
 The study suggested that docusate does not necessarily work for everyone, and cautioned using it on an individual case basis only (14).

-11Methylcellulose may provide anti constipation effects.
+11Methylcellulose is a colon cleanse that may provide anti constipation effects.
 However, it should generally be used as a laxative and not a preventative method.

 One study observed the use of methylcellulose on 50 chronically constipated individuals.
 It was given at a dosage of 4 grams per day.
 During this phase of the study, researchers observed a increase in fecal frequency and water in stool.
 The next phase involved 59 chronically constipated individuals.